28th Annual Arkansas Children’s Award Dinner

 1997 Red Hudson

-James T. ‘Red’ Hudson is the Founder of Hudson Foods, Inc. He was born in Arkansas but was raised in Tennessee.
-He served more than three years in the United States Navy before beginning his career as a feed clerk in a feed store for Ralston Purina Co. in January 1946, immediately after his discharge from the Navy.
+James T. ‘Red’ Hudson was the Founder of Hudson Foods, Inc. He was born in Arkansas but was raised in Tennessee.
+He served more than three years in the United States Navy before beginning his career as a feed clerk in a feed store for Ralston Purina Co in January 1946, immediately after his discharge from the Navy.
 After working his way up to Regional Director of Operations, he began Hudson Foods in 1972.

 1996 Mike Beebe